 “I have engaged with Teagasc on the potential to put in place additional capacity for part-time and online Green Cert courses.”

 “We will continue to engage to try to identify additional capacity because of the increased demand and because of the particular situation relating to over-subscription of the course being run in Mayo.” the minister concluded.

 The Green Cert courses are available nationwide.
 The Green Cert, also known as the Certificate in Agriculture, is the most widely accepted course to qualify for the Department of Agriculture schemes such as the Young Farmers Scheme and TAMS.

-It is also the qualification required for Stamp Duty Exemption to those under 35 years of age on the transfer of land – see more here.
+It is also the qualification required for Stamp Duty Exemption to those under 35 years of age on the transfer of land – see more on agricultural courses.